claudiamohh/claudiamohh.github.io/_posts/2022-06-28-Image-Classification-with-Pytorch.md

 ![image](https://user-images.githubusercontent.com/107597583/192959280-af5cc07d-dbb8-4fb0-a70b-78be90d1086a.png)

 As for the CNN model, it takes in the original image without reshaping/flattening as the input.
 The image will then be processed and passed through a series of Convolutional layers, Pooling layers and transformed into a 1D vector at the end of the model for classification.
-The 1D vector represents decimal probabilites to each class in a multi-class problem, adding up to 1.0.
+The 1D vector represents decimal probabilites to each class in a multi-class problem, all probabilities adding up to 1.0.
 The class of the highest probability score in the vector is the predicted class index.
 Architecture of a CNN model is illustrated and shown in the following figure:

 ![image](https://user-images.githubusercontent.com/107597583/192958169-9371c62a-34a2-4a6c-b045-10844b9f8068.png)